VsrStudio/Cameraman-PM5/README.md

 Cameraman is an automatic motion control plugin for PocketMine-MP, which allows you to create a path to automatically follow.

+## Update
+This Cameraman Plugin is Developed by @VsrStudio
+Thx To This Plugin Is Created By ChalkPE And Awzaw

 ## Permissions
 - **cameraman.use** allows a player to use all features of Cameraman